BingoJello/WebServicesProject/README.md

     -The "book" page ("./research/book.php") which contains the details of the book(s) of our research

-When searching for or adding a book, the user can choose which web service he wants to use (SOAP or GET).
+When searching for or adding a book, the user can choose which web service he wants to use (SOAP or REST).

 The client functions code (SOAP and REST) is located in the "./webClient/include/functions" directory :